UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 To get a deeper understanding of this concept, we will start with a brief introduction to computing in general.

-This chapter is largely based on the Shell chapters in the book ["Research Software Engineering with Python"](https://merely-useful.tech/py-rse/bash-basics.html), which is freely available and can be referred to for additional details.
+This module is largely based on the Shell chapters in the book ["Research Software Engineering with Python"](https://merely-useful.tech/py-rse/bash-basics.html), which is freely available and can be referred to for additional details.